rolandnagy-ds/flyball_race_analysis/documentation/readme.md

 - total time: the team’s total runtime
 - W/L/T: Win, Loss, Tie
 - Hurdles: height of hurdle
-- name oszlopok: name of the dog for that specific relay
+- name columns: name of the dog for that specific relay
-- 1.dog, 2.dog, 3.dog, 4.dog oszlopok: part-time of the dog for that specific relay
+- 1.dog, 2.dog, 3.dog, 4.dog columns: part-time of the dog for that specific relay
 - start: starting time of the dog running in 1st position
-- chng oszlopok: changeover time for a dog running in a given position
+- chng columns: changeover time for a dog running in a given position

 Note that on the second sheet, in the columns containing the dog run times and the changeover times, for some reason the textual information about errors appears in Czech.